hckjck/python-deprecation/README.md

 Deprecation messages makes most sense, when you also provide information, when a particular deprecation is intended to become active.
 Depending on your deprecation policy and your release cycles you can have deprecation tied to a version or a particular point in time.

 In order to bring in this kind of information into the message itself and stay most flexible, it is recommended to follow a simple schema for a message like this `<deprecation message>; key=value`.
-A message can be followed by key-value pairs deprecated by semicolons.
-This is also a common convention when setting HTTP headers.
+A message can be followed by key-value pairs separated by semicolons.

 Having set this, you can shape your messages like the following does for version info by using `version` key.